Spring 2021 Registration

 Yes.
 With input from the Faculty Senate and the Associated Students, and with the approval of the Provost, the University will – with the modifications described in the link below – starting in Fall 2020 and continuing in Winter 2021 and Spring 2021 to the standard and published grading policy.
 This temporary policy has no bearing on courses graded S/U or on grading in the Fairhaven College, which has its own grading policy.

 It is always a good idea to look at the notes/text in Classfinder that better describes the details of each class.
 Those descriptions come directly from the academic departments and contain important information that can help you organize your schedule.

 It is a good idea to review the text descriptions for each class in Classfinder to ensure that your instructor is not planning any in-person components.
-If they are not, then no you would not need to be in Bellingham in the winter.
+If they are not, then no you would not need to be in Bellingham in the spring.